Research at a glance

-Physician and patient surveys that show 90% of the people who use Alpha-Stim® get significant relief.
-This is supported by over 95 completed independent research studies and published reports, many of which were randomly controlled trials to ensure rigorous testing and clinically validated results.
-That’s why over 200 Department of Defense (DOD) practitioners and over 92 Veterans Administration (VA) hospitals use Alpha-Stim with military personnel to treat acute, chronic, and post-traumatic pain, anxiety, depression, and insomnia.
+Physician and patient surveys that show 90% of the people who use Alpha-Stim® CES and MET devices get significant relief when using it as a form of pain, anxiety, depression, or insomnia treatment.
+This is supported by over 100 completed independent research studies and published reports, many of which were randomly controlled trials to ensure rigorous testing and clinically validated results on the medical devices.
+That’s why over 200 Department of Defense (DOD) practitioners and over 92 Veterans Administration (VA) hospitals use Alpha-Stim with military personnel for acute, chronic, and post-traumatic pain, anxiety, depression, and insomnia treatment.

 In a study of severe pain patients, Alpha-Stim significantly reduced pain by an average of 71% after only 5 treatments.1

 In a post-traumatic pain study, 56% of patients at 3 months and 85% at 6 months were somewhat or very satisfied with the device.2

 Chronic pain patients using Alpha-Stim reported significantly improved functionality than the usual care and sham groups.3